JackyCheng1999/JackyCheng1999.github.io/_pages/publications.md

 ## [On Competitive Permutations for Set Cover by Intervals](http://jackycheng1999.github.io/files/interval_cover.pdf)

-by Jiaqi Cheng and Sariel Har-Peled
+Oct 26, by Jiaqi Cheng and Sariel Har-Peled